GMAT Registration

 Registration Fees

-The standard GMAT registration fee (which GMAC refers to as a "scheduling fee") is $250, which includes five official score reports.
-Phone registration may carry an additional charge of $10.
-Test-takers who wish to reschedule their GMAT test date will be charged an extra $50, and additional score reports cost $28.
-Some countries apply taxes to GMAT registration, which are not covered by the $250 base fee (students are responsible for any applicable taxes, and should add these to their registration payment).
-Online registration fee payment is done by credit or debit card, and hard-copy registration (standard mail or fax) should be accompanied by cashier's check, money order, or personal check (all funds in U.S. dollars).
+Students who live outside of the United States and wish to register for the GMAT should familiarize themselves with the regulations and policies for their specific country, which are subject to change.
+Some countries apply taxes to GMAT registration, which are not covered by the $275 or $300 base fee.
+(Students are responsible for any applicable taxes and should add these to their registration payment.)
+Online registration fee payment is done by credit or debit card, and hard-copy registration (standard mail or fax) should be accompanied by cashier's check, money order, or personal check with all funds in U.S. dollars.
 Test-takers who pay their fees by check or money order should allow 10 additional days for processing.
-Students who cancel their registration seven or more days before the test will receive a partial refund of $80.
-Students who, for any reason, miss their test date or cancel less than seven days in advance are ineligible for refunds.

 GMAC Privacy Policies for Registration Data

-GMAC states that they compile registration data for a narrow set of reasons: "We use the information we collect to provide you the services you request, to customize and improve those services, and for research and development purposes."
 Information sharing associated with research is generally transmitted in aggregate form, with no identifiable individual student data included.
-Data may also be shared with any necessary service providers, or to comply with court orders.
+Data may also be shared to comply with court orders.
 GMAC does not otherwise disclose information to third parties without the consent of the student.

 Policies for California Test-Takers

-Students taking the GMAT in the state of California who cannot obtain government-issued identification may request an exemption from the GMAT identification requirements.
-These requests must be submitted at least three days before the test's administration.
-California is one of the few states with any sort of regulation of testing entities.
-Under these regulations, California students taking the GMAT must be provided with a statement that informs test-takers of their right to keep their personal data private.
-The statement affirms, in plain English, that GMAC will not share personal data with other businesses for direct marketing purposes without the explicit consent of the student.
+California is one of the few states in the United States with any sort of regulation or oversight of testing entities.
+Under the California Consumer Privacy Act, California students taking the GMAT must be provided with a statement that informs them of their right to keep their personal data private.
+The statement affirms that GMAC will not share personal data with other businesses for direct marketing purposes without the explicit consent of the student.
 If a student does choose to allow sharing of information, he or she has a right to know how that information will be used, and he or she may rescind consent at any time.

 Overseas GMAT Administration

 Overseas GMAT registration policies and student rights are specific to individual countries.
 All students taking the GMAT outside their country of citizenship must use their passport for admission to the test center, but identification requirements for non-U.S. citizens undergoing GMAT administrations in their home countries can vary considerably.
-The official GMAT website lists these policies, and also informs students of any additional rights or responsibilities they may have.
-For example, European Union countries have stronger protections for personal data than the United States, including the right to access and correct that data.
+The official GMAT website lists these policies and also informs students of any additional rights or responsibilities they may have.
+For example, European Union countries have stronger protections for personal data than the United States, including the right to access and correct the data.
+It is recommended that students familiarize themselves with the registration policies for the country and state (if applicable) in which they will be taking the GMAT and check the official GMAT website regularly to be aware of any changes that have been made or are expected to be made.

 Fill out Info Request